 Most thru-hikers carry packs that range from 45-65 liters in volume.
 Having a pack that fits you properly can ensure comfort on the trail.
 Be sure that your pack fits well around the hips and torso.
 You can also bring a pack cover to keep the rain off of your pack and help keep your belongings dry.

 Along the AT, there are constructed shelters at an average of every eight miles.
 Sleeping spots in these shelters can be used on a first come, first serve basis.
 Most people bring a tent along for nights when shelter spots are unavailable or you would rather sleep in your tent.
+See our review of the top tents for your needs.

 Other people carry a bivy sack or hammock instead of a tent, which reduces weight but offers less space and protection from the weather.